KennyMcGeoch/LeetCodeExercises/README.md

 1688.
 Count of Matches in Tournament (Easy)
 1672.
 Richest Customer Wealth (Easy)
 1678.
 Goal Parser Interpretation (Easy)
-1706.
+1704.
+Determine if String Halves Are Alike (Easy) 1706.
 Where Will the Ball Fall (Medium)
 1757.
 Recyclable and Low Fat Products (Easy)
 1759.
 Count Number of Homogenous Substrings (Medium)